Outcall

 • block is implicit.
 You don't need a catch-all block rule — the default verdict is block.
 Adding one anyway is fine and surfaces in counters.

-See Edge cases for the exhaustive list of corner-case behaviours.
+See Edge cases for the exhaustive list of corner-case behaviors.

 On this page